The problem? It was written in the late 19th century in England and is simply above most of my students’ (admittedly high) independent reading levels.

 Talk about a concept to blow students’ minds.
 The novel opens with a discussion of time as the fourth dimension.
 The protagonist explains how he has learned to move in the fourth dimension just as we can move in the other three dimensions.
 I loved to see students struggle with this concept and try to explain it to their peers.

-The concept of traveling through time opened up heady discussions about paradoxes.
+The concept of traveling through time opened up heady discussions about paradoxes (here’s a whole section on paradoxes!).
 Can you change the past?
 What does that do to the present?
 What if you killed your own grandfather!?

-We discussed other famous works with parallel themes:
+We also discussed other famous works with parallel themes:

 Learn a lesson about the present